iambriansreed/community-driven-content-management/README.md

 ## Source Control as a CMS

-Eventually the idea of using a web based source control solution as a repository of content dawned on me.
-Given that Revolution Conf is a conference geared towards professional software developers I knew most of the speakers and attendees worked with Github on a daily basis.
-Any content I had already added to the website I pulled out and began to structure into a series of JSON, Markdown, images, and directories.
+After some thought, the idea of using a web-based source control solution as a repository of content dawned on me.
+Given that Revolution Conference is geared toward professional software developers, I knew that most of the speakers and attendees worked with GitHub on a daily basis.
+As I worked, I began to structure any content I had already added to the website into a series of JSON, Markdown, images, and directories.

-Organization of the content just fell into place.
+After that, organization of the content just fell into place.
 Content that didn’t have rich text or images got a single JSON file.
-More complicated content got a directory for each type then a subdirectory for each item with may contain images, JSON, or markdown.
-I created a parsing tool which pulls the content down from the Github repo and converts the content into easily consumable data.
-The process of updating content follows the same path as contributing to an open source project on Github.
+More complicated content got a directory for each type, as well as a subdirectory for each item that contained images, JSON, or markdown.
+I created a parsing tool that pulled the content down from the GitHub repo and converted the content into easily consumable data.
+The process of updating content followed the same path as contributing to an open source project on GitHub.

 ## Community Drove the Content